Advising the European Parliament on how to ‘Update the Unfair Contract Terms Directive for Digital Services’. Read more.

 Anti-Democratic Ideology and Criminal Law under Fascist, National Socialist and Authoritarian Regimes, Institute of Advanced Legal Studies, London, 10-11 September 2015

-On March 15th, Prof. Steve Peers (University of Essex) was invited by the Centre for European Legal Studies to give the annual Lasok Lecture on the topic of "Brexit and Human Rights".
+In 2022, Prof. Steve Peers (University of Essex) was invited by the Centre for European Legal Studies to give the lecture on the topic of "Brexit and Human Rights".
 It captivated our audience and led to an interesting debate.
 The lecture has been recorded for those of our students and colleagues who have not been able to attend.

 Find out more about the Lasok Lecture series.